Sound propagation in realistic interactive 3D scenes with parameterized sources using deep neural operators: Results

 \subsection{Training time}

-The training time per iteration relies on factors like the number of layers and neurons in the feed-forward network, the mini-batch size, and the data loading time.
-We divide the per iteration training time into data loading and weight/bias update encompassing forward/backward propagation.
-Our experiments were conducted in the $2$D and $3$D furnished rooms, as summarized in \autoref{tab:timings}.
-Notably, training in $3$D is approximately 1,200 times slower per iteration compared to $2$D. In $2$D, the data size of $229$ MB fits in memory, while in $3$D, the data size is $119$ GB, necessitating streaming from disk\footnote{960 GB SATA SSD connected to a node at the DTU Computing Center \cite{DTU_DCC_resource}. }.
+Overall the training times for the $3$D geometries are between one and three days on a single GPU.
+We divide the training time per iteration into data loading and weight/bias update encompassing forward/backward propagation.
+Our experiments were conducted in the $2$D and $3$D furnished rooms, as summarized in Table S4.
+Notably, training in $3$D is approximately $64$ times slower per iteration compared to $2$D. In $2$D, the data size of $229$ MB fits in memory, while in $3$D, the data size is $119$ GB, necessitating streaming from disk\footnote{$960$ GB SATA SSD connected to a node at the DTU Computing Center \cite{DTU_DCC_resource}. }.
 This disparity is the primary reason for the significant increase in training time.
-Data loading takes $2.1$ seconds in $3$D, while $2$D (loaded from memory) only requires $32.7$ ms. Consequently, the loading time is $1 {,}200\times$ longer in the $3$D scenario.
-Additionally, the time for weights and biases update is $18\times$ longer in $3$D than in $2$D due to the larger network size.
-This indicates the impact of the curse of dimensionality has been mitigated, assuming similar accuracy, as both models in 2D and 3D exhibit a mean RMSE of $0.09$ Pa.
+Data loading takes $2.1$ seconds in $3$D, while $2$D (loaded from memory) only requires $32.7$ ms. Consequently, the loading time is more than $1 {,}200\times$ longer in the $3$D scenario.
+Additionally, the time for weights and biases update is $18\times$ longer in $3$D than in $2$D due to the larger network size, while assuming similar accuracy, as both models in $2$D and $3$D exhibit a mean RMSE of $0.09$ Pa.